CBT Course information

 Medical & Learning needs.
 If you are taking any medication that may affect your balance or make you drowsy, you must inform us prior to your course beginning.
 If you have any special educational needs, we will accomodate you as far as is practicable, including 1 to 1 courses when appropriate, please mention this when booking.
 If English is not your first langauge and you feel you may benefit from additional time for explanations during you training, please inform us when booking.

-Please wear suitable clothing.
-We are happy to loan you a Helmet, jacket and gloves for the day, (COVID-19 update.
-Unfortunatley, we can no longer supply loan equipment without increasing risk of potential infection, so until further notice you will need to be equipped with your own Helmet, jacket Leg protection & gloves.
-If you are unable to purchase these prior to your lesson, please let us know as soon as possible so we can discuss the potential loaning of equipment which we will need to sanitise and quarantine before and after your lesson).
+Unfortunatley, we no longer supply loan equipment (Since COVID the world is a different place), so you will need to be equipped with your own suitable Helmet and protective clothing, including gloves & gloves.
+If you are unable to purchase these prior to your lesson, please let us know as soon as possible so we can discuss the potential loaning of equipment which we will need to sanitise and quarantine before and after your lesson, There will be an administrivitve charge for this, please call to discuss.

 If you arrive with inadequate clothing, (and not informed us as requested in the previous statement) we will not allow you to start the course.
 Thick jeans and boots covering your ankles are a bare minimum.
 We recomend reading the DVSA miniumum clothing standards.
 Please be aware that if you do not comply with the minimum clothing standards (Link here), we reserve the right to refuse training, which will result in a loss of fee.